-- People who maintain a legal residence in Minnesota for at least 60 consecutive days prior to purchasing a license and if older than 21 must present a current Minnesota Driver's License or Identification Card. - · A person younger than 21 who is a child of a resident.
+- People who maintain a legal residence in Minnesota for at least 60 consecutive days prior to purchasing a license and if older than 21 must present a current Minnesota Driver's License or Identification Card to obtain a resident license. - A person younger than 21 who is a child of a resident.